Internships and work placements

 What is an internship?

 An internship or work placement can give you the opportunity to work at a company with the intention of learning new skills and gaining experience in a particular industry.

 More and more companies are offering these types of positions to school leavers, as well as to graduates.

 - Work Shadowing - Work Shadow interns follow one or more members of a team throughout their day-to-day routine, allowing them to learn from top industry professionals.

 - Vacation Schemes - These are offered by some of the larger Management, Financial, and Accountancy firms.
 They act as training programmes and as a way for firms to assess candidates for future roles within the company.
 These schemes also give candidates the opportunity to see if the company is right for them.

 - Work Placements - Work Placements are often part of a degree programme.
 They tend to be available in fields like Finance, Consultancy, Marketing, and Management.
 Work placements are designed to give students a taste for working life in their chosen profession, and help add to a more well-rounded education whilst at university.

-PwC have exciting opportunites for students to gain work experience on one of their business insight weeks - Find out more.
+PwC have exciting opportunities for students to gain work experience on one of their business insight weeks - Find out more.

-KPMG have a number of school / college leaver programmes - i.e. KPMG discovery
+KPMG have a number of school/college-leaver programmes such as KPMG discovery

-Search for the latest internships & work experience opportunities to apply for on Guardian Jobs
+Search for the latest internships & work-experience opportunities on Guardian Jobs